alberto-lazari/computer-science/mobile-programming/exam-presentation/presentation.typ

 #slide(theme-variant: "title slide")

 #section("The history of GIF")
 #slide(title: "Let's talk about GIF first")[
+  // Start with empty slide
+  // on the second sub-slide start the list
+  #show: pause(2)
+  #line-by-line(start: 2, mode: "transparent")[
     - Released in 1987
     - First format for image transmission over a network
     - Provides animations and transparency
     - Indexed colors (8 bits - 256 colors)
     - Lossless compression using LZW
+  ]
 ]

 #slide(theme-variant: "wake up")[